-The predetermined default lock code is 12345.
-If you forget or lose the lock code, contact your communicator dealer.
+The default lock code for Nokia 9210i Communicator is 12345.
+If you forget or lose the lock code contact your communicator dealer.

 If you forget or lose a PIN or PUK code, or if you have not received such a code, contact your network service provider.